-Parents/guardians must notify the school office if there is a change of address or telephone number as soon as possible.
+Parents/guardians must notify the DePaul School office as well as their home school district if there is a change of address, telephone number or email address as soon as possible.
 It is necessary to maintain updated information for emergency situations and accurate record keeping.